sccn/bva-io/README.md

 Brain Vision Analyzer EEG data files.

 # Version history
+v1.73 - Writing data now in MULTIPLEXED format as a new option

 v1.72 - Avoid crashing when event file is absent

 v1.71 - Allow to import .ahdr files